 Carnegie Branch for Local History Collection

 The Carnegie Library collects, preserves, and makes available materials relating to the history of Boulder County with a special emphasis on the city of Boulder.
 The collection is focused on the social history of Boulder County, and it is comprised of both purchased and donated materials about people, real estate and events in local history.
 Learn more about the Carnegie Donations and Collection Policy.

 Selection and Maintenance Guidelines

 BPL’s collection is maintained to be vital and dynamic.
 New resources are continually added to the collection and the collection is systematically reviewed for relevancy and value to the community.

 - Current and potential relevance to community needs

 - Extent of publicity, critical review, and current or anticipated demand

-- Local or global significance of the author or subject
+- Local or global significance of the author, artist, performer or subject matter

 - Relevance to the collection’s strengths and weaknesses

 - Representation of all reading levels and audiences

-- Reputation and/or significance of the author, publisher, or producer
+- Reputation and/or significance of the author, publisher, producer, artist or performer

 - Suitability of format to library circulation and use

 - Availability, cost to purchase and to make ready for use within the scope of the budget

 - Digital licensing requirements